freesewing/freesewing/markdown/dev/reference/backend/api/account/en.md

 For the backend users `Joost` and `joost` are -- strictly speaking -- two different users.
 This tends to lead to confusion and possible impersonation.
-So we enforce uniquness on the `lusername` field which holds a lowercased version of the `username` field..
+So we enforce uniqueness on the `lusername` field which holds a lowercased version of the `username` field..

-In other words, lowercased usernamed must be uique.
+In other words, lowercased username must be unique.

 ### The `status` field holds the account status